 In Linear Friction Welding, one part moves in a linear motion at high speed and is pressed against another part held stationary.
 The resulting friction heats the parts, causing them to forge together.

 For blisks, Linear friction welding is particularly efficient because each blade is welded onto the hub instead of machining the blisk from a single forging.
-Not only does this reduce material wastage, but it makes repairs much easier.
+Not only does this reduce material waste, but it also makes repairs much easier.

 Linear friction welding is compatible with just about any non-round geometry and is ideal for uniquely shaped geometries.